AtomLinter/linter-tslint/README.md

 linter-tslint
 =========================

 This linter plugin for AtomLinter provides an interface to [tslint](https://github.com/palantir/tslint).
-It will be used with files that have the "TypeScript" syntax.
+It will be used with files that have the "TypeScript" or "TypeScriptReact" syntax.

 ## Installation
-Linter package must be installed in order to use this plugin.
-If Linter is not installed, please follow the instructions [here](https://github.com/AtomLinter/Linter).
+On first activation the plugin will install all dependencies automatically, you no longer have to worry about installing Linter.

 ### Plugin installation
 ```